 At this time slowly roll the carpet you rolled back earlier back into place.
-Smooth out any bumps while still ensuring it is lining up properly.
+Smooth out any bumps while still ensuring it is lining up correctly.

 Repeat the whole process above for the other side of the room this time.

 12. Carpet Roller

 At this moment instead, take your carpet roller (if you rented one) and run it across the entire carpet to get the adhesive to adhere all over the carpet correctly.

 Now it is time to use the sharp utility knife and trim away the excess on the edges around the outside of the room.
-In addition, the time has come to clip any threads you see as well so that they don’t start to unravel.
+Besides, the time has come to clip any threads you see as well so that they don’t start to unravel.

 14. Clean Up

 Clean away any excess adhesive with a mild solvent.
 Refer to the directions provided by the manufacturer.

 15. Connecting The Dots